remotion-dev/remotion/packages/docs/docs/paths/get-length.md

 _Part of the [`@remotion/paths`](/docs/paths) package._

 Gets the length of an SVG path.
-The length must
+The length must be a valid SVG path property.

 A number is returned if the path is valid: